 Minimal Layer Time

 You may be tempted to increase your minimal layer time.
 This will allow time for each layer to cool before the next layer is printed.
-Unfortunately, this has the problem of your nozzle dripping excess filament whilst it waits before commencing the next layer.
-This blob of
+Unfortunately, this can have the problem of your nozzle dripping excess filament whilst it waits before commencing the next layer.

 For most 3D printed objects the default support structures provided by slicing software such as Cura will be adequate.
 But for complicated miniatures, I suggest downloading a free copy of Autodesk’s MeshMixer.

 Default supports tend to be applied indiscriminately to the whole object.
 This can result in many supports where you don’t need them and they can be hard to remove from small areas such as facial features and limbs without damaging your miniature.

 Meshmixer gives you the ability to use organic tree branch like supports that can be positioned exactly where you need support and no more.
 The supports can be shape exactly as you require so they have the required strength but remain easy to snap off leaving little surface damage.

 There’s a great guide to using MeshMixer supports here.